Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 Can a Landlord Change the Rent When Renewing a Lease?

 Yes, but with conditions.
 When your lease comes up for renewal, your landlord can propose a new rent amount.
-However, they must still give you proper written notice of the proposed increase before your current lease expires.
+However, they must still give you proper written notice before your current lease expires.

-If you disagree with the new amount, your options depend on the jurisdiction and whether rent controls apply.
-In an open market, you can:
+If you disagree with the new amount, your options depend on the jurisdiction and whether rent controls apply:

 • Negotiate directly with your landlord